Supporters group criticises police as Man Utd look into fans’ treatment in Lyon

 The PA news agency understands United are looking at the issues and Ronan Evain, executive director of fan network FSE, has criticised the police response.

-“It is completely unacceptable that the police would think it’s OK to stop people from going to the toilets, and then the reaction to it is completely disproportionate,” he told the PA news agency.
+“It is completely unacceptable that the police would think it’s OK to stop people from going to the toilets, and then the reaction to it is completely disproportionate,” he told PA.

 “It is human nature that people will lose their temper if the police take away basic elements of basic human dignity like being allowed to go to the toilet.